MunGell/awesome-for-beginners/README.md

 If you are not a programmer, but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

+This is really good for beginners to start making pull requests and learn something new.

 ## Table of Contents:

 - [.NET](#net)